WebStroom/node-cubelets/README.md

 Command
 =======

 Once Cubelets are discovered, you can send commands to them.
-For example, to blink the LED on a Cubelet with ID ```1234```:
+For example, to blink the LED on a Cubelet with ID `1234`:

 ```
 var LED = false // Off
 setInterval(function() {
-  client.sendCommand(new cubelets.BlinkLEDCommand(1234, LED))
+  client.sendBlockCommand(new cubelets.block.SetLED(1234, LED))
   LED = !LED
 }, 500)
 ```